uvacw/teaching-bdaca/6ec-course/week01/at-home-exercises.md

 # Exercises week 1

-Make sure you have completed these [exercises](../../modules/basics-exercises) before the next class (13/4).
+Try out these [exercises](../../modules/basics-exercises) at home if you like.